tiby312/dinotree_report/rebalance_and_query_report.md

 # Comparison of Tree Height

 The below charts show the performance of the tree when manually selecting a height other than the default one chosen.
+You can see that the theory is a downward curve, but the benching is more of a bowl.
+Theory would tell us to have a big enough height such that every leaf node had only one bot in it.
+But in the real world, this has a lot of overhead with recursive calls and memory.
+Instead the benching suggested a smaller height where the leaf nodes has a few bots in them.

 ![chart](./graphs/colfind_height_heuristic.png)

+The below chart also shows a slight upward climb for big tree heights.

 ![chart](./graphs/colfind_height_heuristic_3d.png)

+The below chart compare the empirically best height against the height that our heuristic tree height function produces.

 ![chart](./graphs/colfind_optimal_height_vs_heuristic_height.png)

+The below chart shows the bench times of the optimal height versus the heuristic height.

 ![chart](./graphs/colfind_heuristic_bench_vs_optimal_bench.png)

 # Comparison of Parallel Height

+The below chart shows the performance of the dinotree for different levels at which to switch to sequential.
+Obviously if you choose to switch to sequential straight away, you have sequential tree performnace.

 ![chart](./graphs/parallel_height_heuristic.png)

 # Comparison of primitive types

+The below chart shows performance using different primitive types for the aabbs.
+Notice that once parallelism is brought in, the differences between the types is not as big.
+It is also interesting of how fast sequential the integer run is compared to the other sequential primitive types.

 ![chart](./graphs/colfind_float_vs_integer.png)